Narcissistic rage is the response of a narcissist to anything they perceive as a threat to their ego, their control or their power.

 At the other end of the spectrum is the violence, which can be verbal, sexual or physical.
 Malignant narcissists will throw things around a room, smashing items, furniture, doors and walls.
 And beating their 'attacker' is quite common, too.

 And verbal violence is a speciality with them.
-They know how to instantly make a person feel about 2 inches tall.
+The verbally abusive man or woman knows how to instantly make a person feel about 2 inches tall.
 They will go straight for the weakest points and they have no problem fighting dirty either.

 The result is often that the supposed attacker ends up feeling guilty, ashamed, responsible and frustrated.
 And a loser... again!